 There are many ways you can install a drip system.
 You can use a hose, an outdoor nozzle, or even your irrigation water.
-Once you decide what type of water source you will be using you will have a better idea of how to design it.
-If you can manage with a timer, we highly recommend that for the convenience and effectiveness.
+Once you decide what type of water source you will be using, you will have a better idea of how to design it.
+If you can manage with a timer, we highly recommend that for convenience and effectiveness.

 To prepare your list of parts, familiarize yourself with at least the basics:

-Once you have drawn up your parts list and figured out exactly what you need, you can then purchase your parts and begin your assembly.
-Putting a drip system together is actually fairly easy and can be done by even just a beginner.
+Once you have drawn up your parts list and figured out exactly what you need, you can purchase your parts and begin your assembly.
+Putting a drip system together is fairly easy and can be done by even just a beginner.

 - Before attaching any hose lines, connect the vacuum breaker and pressure regulator to the hose sill cock (spigot, hose bib).
 Connecting these hose fittings is essential because this will stop contaminated water from back-washing into the water supply lines within the home.